Bionetta: Efficient Client-Side Zero-Knowledge Machine Learning Proving: Experiments

 \textbf{Efficiency Metrics Behaviour.} We additionally provide benchmarks for dependency of key efficiency metrics from the number of non-linearities in the neural network.
 For this purpose, we define the following MNIST model:

 where we vary the parameter $N$ --- number of neurons in the hidden layer.
-The results for $12$ different values of $N$ in range $500 \leq N \leq 6000$ are depicted in \Cref{fig:benchmark_grid_final}.
-As can be seen, Bionetta provides the best asymptotics across all metrics with the exception for verification time, where ZKML~\cite{ddkang-zkml} slightly surpasses our approach for values of $N \lessapprox 4000$.
+The results for $12$ different values of $N$ in range $500 \leq N \leq 6000$ are depicted in \Cref{fig:asymptotics}.
+Bionetta's verification time and proof size are consistently the best across all values of $N$.
+For proving time and RAM consumption with $N<2000$, the Bionetta gives slightly worse performance than GKR-based approaches.
+However, as the model becomes larger (starting from roughly $2$ million parameters), the Bionetta surpasses these frameworks.
+For instance, when the model reaches 4.7 million parameters, zkCNN generates proof in 10 seconds using 3.6~GB of RAM while Bionetta in 5.3 seconds consuming only 2.2~GB of RAM.